Supraj07/azure-network-protocols/README.md

 <img src="https://i.imgur.com/emyVpLH.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-In this ilustration we have accessed the Windows Virtual Machine by means of the RDP (Remote Desktop Protocol).
-You will notice the Public IP address on the top left (20.3.253.44) which determines from which in which virtual machine we are on.
-It is Important to note that in Microsoft azure the login name and password we set for each VM are important to store safely to log in when RDP is used.
+In this illustration, we have accessed the Windows Virtual Machine using RDP (Remote Desktop Protocol).
+You can confirm that you are connected to the correct virtual machine by checking the public IP address displayed in the top left corner—in this case, 20.3.253.44.
+This helps verify which machine you are working on.
+It’s important to remember that in Microsoft Azure, the username and password you set during the creation of each virtual machine are essential for accessing them via RDP.
+Be sure to store these credentials securely, as they are required each time you connect to the virtual machine remotely.
 </p>
 <br />